UsabilityEngineering/ux-portfolio-adrian015/Journal-One/README.md

-## **Journal Entry One - The Smith Machine at In Motion Fitness**
+# **Journal Entry One - The Smith Machine at In Motion Fitness**
 ![alt text](../assets/IMG_0441.jpg)
-# By Adrian Arredondo - 02/25/22
+## By Adrian Arredondo - 02/25/22
 ---
-The smith machine is an important part of any workoutl, and for the most part they all do the same thing.
-In Motion Fitness has a handful of this paticular modle scattered around their gym
+The smith machine is an important part of any workout, and In Motion Fitness has a handful of this particular model scattered around their gym and the design is quite simple.
+The barbell is attached to a bar that only moves up and down, which makes it easier for you to lift as you do not need to stabilize it like you would with a free weight barbell.
+If you look at the photo, you can see that the barbell is hanging off hooks.
+To take it off the hooks, you simply need to lift it up slightly, then twist your wrist in order to move the bar further up or down.
+This makes smith machines quite **error tolerant**, because if you ever need to bail from a rep because of muscle failure.
+All you need to do is twist the bar to hook it back on to the machine.
+There is also a yellow blocker attached to the machine which will catch the barbell if you are unable to twist it back onto the hook.
+To move the blocker, all you need to do is swivel it off the hook then you can move it up or down.
+Both of these features make the design very **safe**, even if you are working without a spotter.

+The **learnability** is high enough to the point where I was able to understand how to use it in less than 5 minutes with the assistance of a friend.
+The simplicity of the design makes the machine quite **memorable** to the point where I personally haven’t found the need to relearn any of the features.

+I have mainly used this machine in order to do upright rows, military presses, and occasionally squats when all of the power racks have been taken up.
+I have never had a problem doing any of these exercises so I would say that the design is **efficient**.
+Moving the barbell up and down makes a paticularly satisfying sound which adds to the **satisfaction** of the entire design.
+With everything consdiered, I would rate the user experience of this paticular smith machine 10/10.